-Furthermore, here are the top three business jobs you can acquire with an online associate degree.
+Furthermore, here are three common entry-level business administration jobs you can acquire with an online associate degree.

 - Administrative Assistant: Many companies need administrative assistance, and an online associate degree in business administration can provide you with the knowledge and abilities you need to support office operations, schedule appointments, and manage communications.

 - Sales Representative: An online associate degree can teach students about customer service and sales strategies.
 Graduates can use this knowledge in positions like sales agents, where they would persuade people to buy goods or services.